SwedbankPay/developer.swedbankpay.com/payments/invoice/after-payment.md

 Notes on `FinancingConsumer` captures:

-* Due date is set by PayEx based on the agreement with merchant.
+* Due date is set by Swedbank Pay based on the agreement with merchant.
 Standard due date is 14 days.
 * Invoice number is set by PayEx.

 ```HTTP